 According to Disney Parks Blog, we can expect to see an update on the possibility of purchasing new tickets in the near future.
 Disney states that they will “resume sales of 2020 tickets and Disney Resort hotel arrivals” later this summer.
 Any new ticket sales and hotel reservations will be “based on availability of park reservations”.
 By June 28, 2020, you will be able to purchase new tickets starting in 2021, according to the Walt Disney World website (see “Tickets and Passes”).

-So to summarize – ticket sales for the remainder of 2020 are expected to resume later this summer, but ticket sales for visits starting after the New Year (2021) will become available by next week (June 28).
+So to summarize – ticket sales for the remainder of 2020 are expected to resume later this summer (see above), but ticket sales for visits starting after the New Year (2021) will become available by next week (June 28).